Food for Thought. Fuel for Change.

 Food is fuel.
 The consumption of food and fossil fuels are inextricably linked.
 Their production is nearing capacity, and shortages in both are a very real near term possibility.
 Without a concerted effort at all levels to separate the two—and to develop solutions to agricultural and energy shortcomings—we will be faced with a global crisis.

 As daunting as the outlook is, there is hope on the horizon.
-Sustainable America’s goal is to bring together like-minded groups to foster awareness through open dialog and educational outreach, and act as a catalyst for the development and funding of innovative, entrepreneurial solutions to the impending food/fuel crisis.
+Sustainable America’s goal is to bring together like-minded groups to foster awareness through open dialog and educational outreach, and act as a catalyst for the development and funding of innovative, entrepreneurial solutions to the food/fuel connection.

 The food market (which includes commodity markets for grains, sugar, dairy, proteins, and other key nutritional inputs) is a global market today, similar to the market for oil.
 Global demand for calories is expected to grow by almost 50% over the next 40 years due to population growth and increases in per-capita consumption.

 The challenge of meeting accelerating food demands is a chief concern as a broad range of factors tighten supply and create an unsustainable relationship between food usage and production.
 World grain usage has exceeded production in recent years, with a capacity utilization of over 100%, driving stockpile-to-usage ratios of corn and wheat to their lowest global levels in 30 years.

 Food Staple Prices UpBy 200-300% since 2000

 The increased cost of essential staple items has a direct impact on the purchasing power of a paycheck.
 Tight capacity utilization, along with rising demand, have contributed to many main food commodities like sugar, cereals, and dairy doubling or tripling in price over the last 10 years.

 A connection we can afford to break—Before it breaks US.